Chatterino/chatterino2/docs/wip-plugins.md

 function cmdWords(ctx)
     -- ctx contains:
-    -- words - table of words supplied to the command including the trigger -- channelName - name of the channel the command is being run in c2.system_msg(ctx.channelName, "Words are: " .. table.concat(ctx.words, " ")) end
+    -- words - table of words supplied to the command including the trigger -- channel_name - name of the channel the command is being run in c2.system_msg(ctx.channel_name, "Words are: " .. table.concat(ctx.words, " "))
+end

 c2.register_command("/words", cmdWords)